lou-i0/Web-App-DevOps-Project-LO/README.md

 - variables declared for the cluster name, location, dns-prefix, the version of kuberenetes, service principal details.
 - additionally, varibles retrieved from the output of the netwokring module for vnet control and worker node ids as well as the resource group name to use.

+## when deploying iac to azure
+something to be aware of when your build is ready - with both networking and aks-cluster modules - set up.
+Azure may need some additional assitance before you deploy it ( especially in my case, as i have another azure subscription elsewhere).

+### 1. Terminal commands
+before we begin to dpleoy anything to azure , the following commands in the terminal need to be set ( i did the in terminal within the VScode terminal with my active folder open):

+1. az login --tenant 47d4542c-f112-47f4-92c7-a838d8a5e8ef --allow-no-subscriptions
+This is so that you are logged into azure and pointing at the AICore tenant only

+2. az account set --subscription sub-is-here so the azure is looking at your subscription to AICORE only

+3. az ad sp create-for-rbac --name enter_name_here --role contributor --scopes /subscriptions/sub-id-here so that you create a service principal id and password .
+PLEASE NOTE!: you need to save the appid and password down, as is needed to be used within the Terraform configuration you have set up.

+Now this is completed, the next step is to initalise the relevant terraform folders before deployment.

+### 2. Initialising Terraform folders
+One last thing before deployment, we need to initialise the relevant folders in terrform, so the configuration is ready for deployment.
+Please follow the steps below:

 ## Contributors